• Skip to main content

 • Summary

-First of all, let me start with the definition and meaning of “shoujiki”.
+Let me start with the definitions and meanings of “shoujiki”.

-In addition, especially in speaking, Japanese native speakers often use it like an adverb to say “honestly” in Japanese, or “to be honest”.
-So, the definition and meaning of “shoujiki” above can be updated as follows.
+In addition, especially in speaking, native speakers use this word as an adverb to say “honestly” or “to be honest” in Japanese.

-• 正 : a kanji character widely used in Japanese words related to rightness, correctness, or truthfulness.
+• 正 : a kanji character widely used to mean ‘right’, ‘correct’, or such in Japanese.

-• 直 : a kanji character widely used in Japanese words related to straightness.
+• 直 : a kanji character widely used to mean ‘straight’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In most cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “shoujiki” through the detailed kanji check above.

-Then, let me explain how to use “shoujiki” through the example sentences below.
+So far, I’ve explained the definitions and meanings of “shoujiki” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “honesty” in Japanese

-kare wa shoujiki de shi rare te iru – 彼は正直で知られている (かれはしょうじきでしられている)
+kanojo wa shoujiki de shira re te iru – 彼女は正直で知られている (かのじょはしょうじきでしられている)

 Below are the new words used in the example sentence.

-• de – で : a case particle used to express a means to do something or a reason for something.
-In the example, it is put after the noun, “shoujiki”, to express the characteristic for which he is known.
+• de – で : a case particle used to say how someone does something.
+In the example, this is used after “shoujiki” to say how she is known.

-• re – れ : one conjugation of the auxiliary verb, “reru”, which is put after a verb to make its passive form.
-In the example, it is put after the conjugated verb, “shira”, to make its passive form, “shira re”, which means ‘to be known’ in Japanese.
+• re – れ : one conjugation of the auxiliary verb, “reru”, which is used after a verb to make its passive form.
+In the example, this is used after “shira” to make its passive form, “shira re”, which means ‘to be known’ in Japanese.

-• te – て : a conjunctive particle put after a verb, adjective, auxiliary verb, or phrase to make its te form.
-In the example, it is put after the verb phrase, “shira re”, to make its te form, “shira re te”.
-Verbs and auxiliary verbs need to be changed to their te forms to be connected with the auxiliary verb, “iru”.
+• te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
+In the example, this is used after “shira re” to make its te form, “shira re te”.
+Verbs need to be changed to their te forms to be connected with “iru”.

-• iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb or verb phrase.
-In the example, it is put after the verb phrase, “shira re te”, to express the continuity of the action, ‘to be known’.
+• iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
+In the example, this is used after “shira re te” to express the continuity of its action.

 This is a typical usage of “shoujiki”.
-In the example, it is used as a noun to mean ‘honesty’ in Japanese.
-When we want to say “honesty” in Japanese, it would be a good choice.
+In the example, it works as a noun and means ‘honesty’ in Japanese.
+When we want to say “honesty” in Japanese, this noun is a good option.

 Example #2: how to say “honest” in Japanese